m90/seeThru/README.md

 ![After Effects walkthru 3][22]<br/>
 Make sure you are using an unmultiplied (straight) version of your color source:
 ![After Effects walkthru 4][23]<br/>
+If you don't want to use a GUI based approach, this can also be done using ffmpeg something like **[this](http://stackoverflow.com/questions/9293265/ffmpeg-2-videos-transcoded-and-side-by-side-in-1-frame)**
 ##tl;dr##
 Put a black-and white alpha channel right underneath your `<video>` source (in the same file), load jQuery and let the plugin do magical things:
 <code>